Search Results | Clear Search | Previous (in doc) | Next (in doc) | Prev Doc | Next Doc

 (2) A sign required under this section must be placed at a distance from the bridge sufficient to enable users of the road to stop safely before reaching the bridge.

-(3) A sign or marker required under this section must be designed and maintained in accordance with any requirements specified by the commission.
+(3) A sign or marker required under this section must be designed and maintained in accordance with any requirements specified by the regulator.

 Records relating to bridges, major culverts